Change is Coming: A new vision for York Claire Douglas, Shamim Eimaan, Lorraine Farrelly, Stefanie Stead and Charlotte Harrison (chair)

 About the speakers

-Councillor Claire Douglas is the Leader of City of York Council and Leader of the Labour Group.
-Claire was elected a Labour Councillor representing Heworth Ward on City of York Council in 2019, the same area of York she has lived in for many years.
-She became Deputy Leader of the Main Opposition Labour Group of councillors on the City Council in May 2021 and Leader in May 2022.
-She has been involved in campaigns to bring better working conditions to York workers through the ‘Pay the Living Wage’ Campaign and pushing the council to adopt a city-wide approach to good employment that resulted in the adoption of the Good Business Charter.
-She’s a member of the steering group for the York High Street Forum.
+Councillor Claire Douglas has been Leader of City of York Council since 2023 and the Council’s Labour Group Leader since 2022.
+Claire was first elected a Labour Councillor representing Heworth Ward on City of York Council in 2019, the same area of York she has lived in for many years.
+She is a passionate champion of community activism in helping shape vibrant places where people are able to live happy, healthy lives.
 Prior to being elected Claire worked in a range of roles starting as a science teacher, before working in IT for a period in the US.
 She then carried her interest in IT into running a small international IT firm for 16 years based in York.
+She has also created and led voluntary and charitable organisations in her local community.
+Claire is very proud of York’s amazing heritage and culture.
+But is also a strong advocate that the city cannot afford to stand still.
+She sees driving investment in new public spaces, homes, buildings, and in our environment as crucial to shaping the next successful chapter in York’s vibrant and ever developing history.

 Partners